 Tessa: Do you love McFluff more than me?

 Tessa: (Sigh…) Grab some crayons and help me color this triceratops.

 Lately I’ve started writing these little chat stories with the characters from my comic strip, Ergo.
 In each one, I’m imagining how my characters would interact with the printables I’m creating.
 This exercise is helping me better understand their personalities, and allows me to envision natural dialogues the Ergo family would have.
 Unlike a comic strip, which attempts to have a funny punch line at the end of each comic, these Chat stories ebb and flow like a normal conversation.
-Their may be some funny bits, the purpose is to give people an immersive sense of the daily life in the Era household.
+There may be some funny bits, the purpose is to give people an immersive sense of the daily life in the Ergo household.